Diversify Your Career in the Global Environment

 Faculty members are carefully selected for their expertise in government, international business, and international law.
 They draw from their in-depth experience and research to address the latest legal and political changes in international business.

-OU Online offers robust student support services, including academic support, online tutoring, mental health counseling, and an online career development center.
+OU Online and the OU College of Law offer robust student support services, including academic support, online tutoring, mental health counseling, and an online career development center.
 The program accommodates the needs of working professionals, allowing you to expand your international legal expertise while maintaining full-time employment.

 With over 250,000 alumni worldwide, joining the OU Online community means gaining access to a global network of legal and business professionals.
 As a Sooner, you’ll be part of a powerful community of leaders working in multinational corporations, law firms, government agencies, and NGOs, helping you expand your legal career.